 6-7:15 p.m.
 Adult Formation Offerings (as announced)

-Thursday 8:00 pm Compline (Night Prayers) on Facebook Live
+8 p.m.
+Compline (Night Prayers) on Facebook Live

-Whether or not you have a Facebook account, you can access the live stream using this simple URL: www.facebook.com/gracestlukes.
+Whether or not you have a Facebook account, you can access the livestream on Facebook using this simple URL: www.facebook.com/gracestlukes.
 And if you need additional instructions, we have also prepared a step-by-step guide.